Welcome to The Impact Hallmarks [IH]©

 Nico Vincent is a French subsea engineer, surveyor, and deep-sea specialist whose three-decade career has pushed the boundaries of underwater exploration and human endurance beneath the waves.
 Recognised as a "special project maker" for ultra-deep missions, he's helped locate historic wrecks—from the world's deepest WWII shipwreck to missing submarines and aircraft — combining cutting-edge technology with problem-solving under extreme conditions.
 As Subsea Project Manager and Deputy Leader of the Endurance22 Expedition, Vincent engineered the subsea operations that helped discover Shackleton's lost ship Endurance under Antarctic ice in 2022, a feat honoured with the Explorers Club Citation of Merit in 2024.
 His work blends technical mastery, resilience, and a deep respect for our planet's unexplored realms, inspiring scientific curiosity and stewardship of Earth's last frontiers.

-Voting started on January 30, 2026 · Ends on February 28, 2026
+Voting started on February 25, 2026 · Ends on March 31, 2026

 You can select up to 3 icons.
 Remaining votes: 3 | ImpactPilot Rating is available for all icons.